port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/cicd/jenkins/jenkins.md

 # Jenkins

-Our Jenkins integration allows you to import `jobs`, `builds`, and `users` from your Jenkins environment into Port, according to your mapping and definitions.
+Port's Jenkins integration allows you to import `jobs`, `builds`, and `users` from your Jenkins environment into Port, according to your mapping and definitions.

 ## Common use cases